mrhhyu/tensorflow_fedora/README.md

       Note: Do you wish to build TensorFlow with CUDA support? [y/N]: y

       Note: Do you want to use clang as CUDA compiler? [y/N]: n

+      Note: Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -Wno-sign-compare]:-march=native

 12. Start the build process  (it takes few hours to be completed) {--config=v2 to build tensorflow 2.x}
     ```